 Our products incorporate sophisticated technologies to power, measure, control and monitor increasingly complex gas-related semiconductor manufacturing processes, thereby enhancing uptime, yield and throughput for our semiconductor device manufacturing customers.
 Our products have continuously advanced as we strive to meet our customers' evolving needs.
 We have developed, and continue to develop, new products to address industry trends, such as the shrinking of integrated circuit critical dimensions to 65 nanometers and below.
-In addition, we have developed, and continue to develop, products that support the migration to new classes of materials and ultrathin layers, such as copper for low resistance conductors, high-k dielectric materials for capacitors and gates and low-k dielectric materials for low loss insulators that are used in small geometry manufacturing.
-We have undertaken an initiative to involve our marketing, engineering, manufacturing and sales personnel in the concurrent development of new products in order to reduce the time to market for new products.
-Our employees also work closely with our customers' development personnel helping us to identify and define future technical needs on which to focus research and development efforts.
-We support research at academic institutions targeted at advances in materials science and semiconductor process development.
-As of December 31, 2007, we had 486 research and development employees, primarily located in the United States.
-Our research and development expenses were \$72.2 million, \$69.7 million and \$55.9 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+In addition, we have developed, and continue to develop, products that support the migration to new classes of materials and ultra-thin layers, such as copper for low resistance conductors, high-k dielectric materials for capacitors and gates and low-k dielectric materials for low loss insulators that are used in small geometry manufacturing.
+We have udertaken an initiative to involve our marketing, engineering, manufacturing and sales personnel in the concurrent development of new products in order to reduce the time to market for new products.
+Our remployees also work closely with our customers' development personnel helping us to identify and define future technical needs on which to focus research and development employees, primarily located in the United States.
+Our research and development expenses were \$72.2 million and \$5.9 million for the years ended December 31, 2007, 2006 and 2005, respectively.
 Our research and development efforts include numerous projects, none of which are individually material, and generally have a duration of 12 to 30 months.